Image: Brian Quirt and Brittany Ryan at the 2019 Harold Awards (Dahlia Katz)

 Past Participants

-Interns that we’ve supported have gone on to positions at organizations such as the Tarragon Theatre, Harbourfront Centre, Black Theatre Workshop, The National Theatre School, Cahoots Theatre, Theatre Direct, Arts Club Theatre, University of British Columbia, among others, while our writing interns have become leading playwrights whose work has been produced and published.
+Interns that we’ve supported have gone on to positions at organizations such as the Tarragon Theatre, Harbourfront Centre, Black Theatre Workshop, The National Theatre School, Cahoots Theatre, Theatre Direct, Arts Club Theatre, University of British Columbia, among others.

-We’ve enjoyed working with and have learned much from these artists that have completed internships at Nightswimming:
+We’ve enjoyed working with and have learned much from these artists that have undertaken internships with Nightswimming:

 Myekah Payne – Dramaturgy